Obtaining assurance on the security of your CDR data environment

 What security controls are needed?

-The CDR rules outline the controls required to manage these risks in Schedule 2 Part 1 (security governance) and Schedule 2 Part 2 (minimum control requirements).
+The CDR Rules require an organisation applying to become an ADR to meet minimum requirements for protecting CDR data from two broad types of risk: (a) misuse, interference, and loss, and (b) unauthorised access, modification, or disclosure.
+The CDR Rules outline the controls required to manage these risks in Schedule 2 Part 1 (security governance) and Schedule 2 Part 2 (minimum control requirements).

-The CDR rules also require an applicant to document their data environment (the people, processes and technology) in a comprehensive system description.
+The CDR Rules also require an applicant to document their CDR data environment (the people, processes and technology) in a comprehensive system description.

 In Australia, these reports can only be prepared by an independent registered auditing firm (CAANZ or CPA) and only a suitably experienced, qualified and independent individual can sign the report as the lead information security assurance practitioner.